Learnable Uncertainty under Laplace Approximations: Additional Results

-Even with a closed-form Laplace-approximated posterior, the predictive distribution \eqref{eq:pred_dist} in general does not have an analytic solution since $f$ is nonlinear.
-Instead, one can employ Monte-Carlo (MC) integration by sampling from the Gaussian:
+Even in the case when a closed-form Laplace-approximated posterior can be obtained, the integral \eqref{eq:pred_dist} in general does not have an analytic solution since $f$ is nonlinear.
+To alleviate this, one can simply employ Monte-Carlo (MC) integration by sampling from the Gaussian:

-for $S$ number of samples.
-In the case of binary classification with $f: \R^n \times \R^d \to \R$, one can use the following well-known approximation, due to \citet{mackay1992evidence}:

-where $\sigma$ is the logistic-sigmoid function and $v(x)$ is the marginal variance of the network output $f(x)$, which is often approximated via a linearization of the network around the MAP estimate:

-(This approximation has also been generalized to multi-class classifications by \citet{gibbs1997bayesian}.)
-In particular, as $v(x)$ increases, the predictive probability of $y = 1$ goes to $0.5$ and therefore the uncertainty increases.
-This relationship has also been shown empirically in multi-class classifications with MC-integration \citep{kristiadi2020being}.